 Goodfellow Inc. was incorporated under the Canada Corporation Act on January 18, 1972 under the name Goodfellow Lumber Sales Ltd. and during 1972, acquired the assets of Goodfellow Lumber Ltd. Its name was changed to Goodfellow Lumber Ltd. by Supplementary Letters Patent dated March 25, 1977.
-It was continued under the Canada Business Corporation Act on November 30, 1978 and its name was changed to the current name by Articles of Amendment dated October 5, 1984.
-It is referred to in this Annual Information Form as "Goodfellow", the "Corporation" or the "Company".
-Goodfellow has its principal and registered offices at 225 Goodfellow Street, Delson, Quebec, J5B 1V5.
+It was then continued under the Canada Business Corporation Act on November 30, 1978 and its name was changed to its current name by Articles of Amendment dated October 5, 1984.
+On December 1, 2024, Goodfellow Inc. completed a short-form vertical amalgamation with Quality Hardwoods Ltd., a wholly-owned subsidiary, with the resulting post-amalgamation company being Goodfellow Inc. It is referred to in this Annual Information Form as "Goodfellow", the "Corporation" or the "Company".
+Goodfellow has its principal and registered offices at 225 Goodfellow Street, Delson, Quebec, J5B 1V5

-Goodfellow carries on the business of re-manufacturing, distribution and brokerage of lumber and wood products at the wholesale level.
-Goodfellow, as it currently exists, was incorporated for the purpose of purchasing the assets of its predecessor corporation, Goodfellow Lumber Ltd. That Corporation and its predecessors had been engaged in the lumber business since 1898.
+Goodfellow carries on the business of remanufacturing, distribution and brokerage of lumber and wood products at the wholesale level.
+Goodfellow and its predecessors had been engaged in the lumber business since 1898.
 In 1984, the share capital was split on a 5 for 1 basis, and 1 million common shares were sold to the public.
 The common shares of Goodfellow were then listed on the Montreal Exchange.
 Pursuant to the reorganization of the Canadian stock exchanges, trading in the common shares of Goodfellow has been transferred to the Toronto Stock Exchange and the common shares of Goodfellow continue to trade under the symbol "GDL".
 Finally, on January 19, 2007, the Corporation split its common shares on a two-for-one basis.

 The Corporation's head office is located in Delson, Quebec, where its main distribution and remanufacturing plants are located.
-The Delson yard is a 3.5 million square foot facility and consists of warehouses, wood-drying kilns and pre-dryer, re-manufacturing mills, wood staining facilities, glulam and wood treating plants.
+The Delson yard is a 3.5 million square foot facility and consists of warehouses, wood-drying kilns and pre-dryer, remanufacturing mills, wood staining facilities, glulam and wood treating plants.
 The Corporation has sales and distribution offices and warehouses in Canada in Richmond BC, Calgary and Edmonton AB, Saskatoon SK, Winnipeg MB, Campbellville, Ottawa and Powassan ON, Quebec City QC, Moncton NB, Dartmouth NS, and Deer Lake NL.
-It also operates wood treating plants in Elmsdale NS and Deer Lake NL and wood drying kilns and grading chains in Drummondville, Trois-Rivieres, Mont Tremblant, Quebec and Powassan ON.
-The Corporation's U.S. sales office is in Manchester NH.
+It also operates wood treating plants in Elmsdale NS and Deer Lake NL and wood drying kilns and grading chains in Drummondville, Trois-Rivières, Mont Tremblant, Quebec and Powassan ON.